krujos/oohimtelling/README.md

 to skip ssl verification.
 This is handy with bosh-lite installs or installs where the application does not know about the root ca of your environment.

+#Security Groups
+Make sure the security group applied to your space allows the app to access uaa and the cloud controller.

 #Test it locally
 source `env.sh` into your environment to get `VCAP_SERVICES` set locally.
 It assumes you're using bosh-lite and have created the client as I have above.